gregoryjscott/Simpler/README.md

         }
     }

 Not a fan of the built-in dynamic Inputs and Outputs properties?
-Fine - ignore the Inputs and Outputs properties, create POCOs for your Task's input and outputs, and declare them as properties on your Task.
+Fine - ignore them, create POCOs for your Task's input and outputs, and declare them as properties on your Task.

     class AnswerUsingStaticProperies : Task
     {